wavefrontHQ/docs/pages/doc/ts_exp.md

 exp(<expression>)
 ```

-Returns the natural exponential of the expression.
+Returns the natural exponential for each data value described by the expression.

 ## Parameters